To Our Co-op Community,

 And even with our stores closed, we’re working hard to continue serving your needs.
 Most orders through REI.com are being shipped for free.
-Customers who have questions about gear and local outdoor activities can get answers through our digital community, REI Conversations, and Co-op Journal will feature articles that help people find ways to safely get outside during these challenging times.
+Customers who have questions about gear and local outdoor activities can get answers through our digital guide, Uncommon Path, which features articles that help people find ways to safely get outside during these challenging times.

 I am determined and committed to seeing the co-op through this.
 I am optimistic we will come out of this crisis as strong a community and business as we were coming into it.
 And I will continue to fight to ensure the co-op will be here for another 82 years to connect our members to a life well lived outdoors.

 President & CEO, REI Co-op